Quantum-Assisted Simulation: A Framework for Developing Machine Learning Models in Quantum Computing: Machine learning Models

-It can be tricky, time consuming and may introduce over fitting to the training data.
+The objective is to reduce the overall error for the training dataset.
+The objective function/cost function is sum of squared error.\\\\ Cost Function : $ J(\theta_0,\theta_1)=\frac{1}{2m}\sum_{i=1}^m (h_\theta(x^{(i)})-y^{(i)})^2 $, where m is number of data points.\\\\ Squared Error cost function : $ Cost(h\theta(x^{(i)},y^{(i)})=\frac{1}{2}(h\theta(x^{(i)})-y^{(i)})^2$.
+When the no of dependent variables is two or more, it attempts to fit a straight hyperplane to the dataset.
+These models are susceptible to outliers and performs poorly when there are non-linear relationships\cite{Rong2018}.
+Polynomial regression can be used to improve the efficiency to certain extent.
+Here, the regression line is in the form of a curve.
+Quadratic and cubic polynomial regression are commonly used.
+Fitting a quadratic function: $ \theta_0+\theta_1x+\theta_2x^2 +\epsilon $ Higher degree of polynomials can be added to models. $ \theta_0+\theta_1x+\theta_2x^2+\theta_3x^3+\theta_4x^4+\epsilon$ It can be tricky, time consuming and may introduce over fitting to the training data.
 Both over fitting, which performs well with training data has high variance and low bias, under fitting wherein the model does not perform well neither with training data nor generalizes test data, are not preferable in any model.
 Balance between high variance and high bias will result in a better model.
 To overcome under fitting or high bias, new parameters are added to model to increase model complexity, and thus reducing high bias.
-Regularization and reduced model complexity overcome under fitting.\\ Regularized linear regression models like LASSO, Ridge and Elastic-net outperform simple regression models \cite{Oladipupo2010}.
-Regularization keeps same no of features and penalizes large coefficients to avoid . \\ Logistic regression is a supervised classification task for categorical target variables.
-It predicts a class instead of a real numeric value.
+Regularization and reduced model complexity overcome under fitting.\\ Regularized linear regression models like \gls{lasso} , \gls{ridge} and \gls{enet} outperform simple regression models \cite{Oladipupo2010}.
+Regularization keeps same no of features and penalizes large coefficients to avoid . \\ \gls{logreg} is a supervised classification task for categorical target variables.
+It predicts a class instead of a real numeric value. $ [y\in {0,1}] $, 0 is negative class and 1 is positive class.
+Hypothesis for \gls{logreg} is represented by